-Welcome to Open Focus™ Attention Training, a simple way to live a happier, healthier and longer life.
-It creates healthy space in the mind which allows you to relax and always see the big picture.
-It also helps the body to restore a natural rhythm.
+Welcome to Open Focus™ Attention Training, a simple way to create a healthy space in the mind which allows you to relax and always see the bigger picture.

-Open Focus is a scientifically developed system for normalizing mind and body function by practicing flexible attention.
+Open Focus is a scientifically developed system for normalizing mind and body function by practising flexible attention.

-Flexible attention is an ability to alternate between narrow attention (focused) and diffused attention (broad) or to apply both at the same time.
+Flexible attention is the ability to alternate between narrow attention (focused) and diffused attention (broad) or to apply both at the same time.
 Narrowing makes us specific but requires dividing reality into smaller pieces (objects).
 Diffusing allows us to see the big picture and connect (immerse) with its elements.
-Pain, anxiety and problems make the attention narrow and objective.
-We can self help ourselves by diffusing and immersing our attention.
+Pain, anxiety and problems make attention narrow and objective.
+We can self-help ourselves by diffusing and immersing our attention.